KyleYoung1997/pyISARICBasics/README.md

 	pip install pyISARICBasics

-You can then access any functionality described in the documentation in any IDE or Jupyter Notebook configured to use this environment.
+You can then access any pyISARICBasics functionality described in the documentation in any IDE or Jupyter Notebook configured to use this environment.

+# Documentation

+Package documentation is contained at the following link: https://kyleyoung1997.github.io/pyISARICBasics/

 # Tutorial
 Once you have created a virtual environment to access the tutorial you can download the .ipynb file from this repo.
 Create a folder that contains this notebook and another folder containing the raw ISARIC data.
 For ease of use we suggest renaming the individual .csv's to only contain their domain names.
 E.g. "SA.csv" for the SA domain or "IN.csv" for the IN domain.